 What are the differences between Chainlink and Ethereum?

-Chainlink is a decentralised oracle network, while Ethereum is a blockchain platform where developers can build different DApps and projects.
+Chainlink is a decentralized oracle network, while Ethereum is a blockchain platform where developers can build different DApps and projects.

 Ethereum is much larger than Chainlink, while the potential of ROI of Chainlink is higher.
-However, decreased risks make Ethereum investment more favourable than Chainlink based on Ethereum's sheer size.
+However, decreased risks make Ethereum investment more favorable than Chainlink based on Ethereum's sheer size.

 Ethereum and Chainlink both have real-world uses, but there is a vast difference between them.
 Chainlink serves as a link between on-chain and off-chain information and sources.